xstreck1/LibPyin/README.md

 ### Unity example

+1. Download the Release of the complied .dll .
-1. Add LibPyin.dll and LoadLibrary.cs to your Assets.
+2. Add LibPyin.dll and LoadLibrary.cs to your Assets.
-2. Call `LoadLibrary.use();` from another script attached to a gameobject.
+3. Call `LoadLibrary.use();` from another script attached to a gameobject.

 ### C# example on Windows